micahbf/ld-toggle/README.md

 - Update flags
 - Read contexts

+## Driver Context Support

+The tool supports both user and driver contexts:

+- **User contexts**: Configured via email search or direct key entry
+- **Driver contexts**: Configured via UUID/ULID entry
+- **UUID to ULID conversion**: Automatically converts driver UUIDs to ULIDs for compatibility

+Driver IDs are stored internally as UUIDs but presented as ULIDs.
+The tool handles this conversion automatically using Crockford Base32 encoding, matching the format used in the LaunchDarkly application.

 ## Limitations

 - Only supports boolean feature flags (flags with true/false variations)
-- Only supports user/context targeting (not rules or segments)
+- Only supports user/driver context targeting (not rules or segments)
 - Requires ldcli to be configured with appropriate permissions

 ## Contributing